lcnetdev/bibframe2marc/README.md

 ### Conversion rules

-The included set of [conversion rules](rules) represent an implementation of the BIBFRAME to MARC conversion specifications maintained by the Library of Congress.
-See the [Bibliographic Framework Initiative](http://www.loc.gov/bibframe/) at the Library of Congress for more details.
+The included set of [conversion rules](rules) represent an implementation of the [BIBFRAME to MARC conversion specifications](http://www.loc.gov/bibframe/bftm), maintained by the Library of Congress.
 The rules are implemented using an XML-based domain specific language -- the RDF2MARC Conversion Language.
 For details on the conversion language, see the [RDF2MARC rules documentation](doc/rules.md).
 For convenience, the conversion specifications are included in the [specs](specs) directory of this repository as Excel spreadsheets.

 ### Building